bigcode-project/bigcode-analysis/data_analysis/textbooks_filtering/README.md

 You can find some analysis of results in `analyze_results.ipynb` notebook including teh distribution of scores on 600 python files below:

 <img src="https://huggingface.co/datasets/loubnabnl/repo-images/resolve/main/llms_stack.png" alt="llms_stack" width="600" height="700"/>

+Acknowledgement: the code in this reposityory is adapted from https://github.com/huggingface/h4/blob/main/scripts/evaluation/